Lalo-B/making-a-web-server/README.md

 i couldnt this morining but i will be able to this weekend since ill have time then i still need to on saturday

 going to read the hacking book again today will update notes on my ipad

+forgot to code on monday for some reason ...